krishauser/Klampt/Python/docs/source/Manual-Paths.rst

 irrelevant for fully actuated robots in static environments.
 However, a robot must ultimately execute trajectories, so a planner must somehow prescribe times to paths before executing them.
 Various methods are available in Klamp't to convert paths into trajectories.
-For example, to send a motion planner output to a controller in Python, call ``klampt.model.trajectory.execute_trajectory``.

 Path and trajectory representations
 -----------------------------------